smislam/aws-s3-interface-vpce/README.md

 ## Additional Considerations
 * I am using Self-Signed Certificate for TLS with AWS ALB.
 You can use AWS Certificate Manager Certificate to make things easier.
-* I am not planning to expose this website outside my VPC.
-If you want to expose your Website, create a Route 53 Public Hosted Zone in your VPC.